lokesh/lokesh-dhakar/src/posts/room-for-longer-translations.md

     <li><strong>Test in Russian and German early.</strong> Russian and German translations run long, and also include lengthy words that might require hyphenating in tight spaces.
 Use <a href="https://translate.google.com/">Google Translate</a> or find a plugin for your design application that will let you preview your design in a different language.</li>
   </ul>

   <p>Use these as a starting point when you're designing your UI.
 But remember that translation lengths vary wildly.
-You need to work with your translators to communicate space constraints up front, and then once the translation are in place, there is no substitue for testing.</p>
+You need to work with your translators to communicate space constraints up front, and then once the translations are in place, there is no substitute for testing.</p>

   <good-luck
     v-if="loaded"